To enhance student opportunities for internships in the College of Liberal Arts, the

 (such as the desire to develop a relationship with an internship site).

 Grants are limited to one semester only, and students are limited to one CLA Internship

 Departments that are able to do so may contribute to the cost of internship awards

 for students from department funds held by the TU Foundation in order to extend the opportunities for internship awards more broadly.

 University regulations require that any payment to a student that is not regarded

 as taxable income be distributed as a credit to the student's Towson account, following

 the process that is used for scholarships.
 The funds will be credited toward any outstanding

 obligations of the student or, if the account has been settled, the amount of the

-award will be reimbursed to the student by the Bursar's Office.
+award will be reimbursed to the student by the Student & University Billing Office.